 Hot spots in dogs can be caused by a variety of conditions such as yeast, mites, bacterial or fungal infections, allergies, matted fur, bug bites, and honestly, the list goes on and on.
 Basically hot spots are the result of anything that irritates a dog's skin causing him to itch in one spot.
 This then makes dogs lick, bite, and scratch at the area causing a sore.

-Hot spots in dogs are painful, itchy, and often seem to pop up over night.
+When a hot spot develops on a dog it's painful, itchy, and often seem to pop up over night.
 They're also recurrent so once you see one, your dog is likely to suffer from other hot spots over time.
 If your dog already has a hot spot it is important that you know how to treat it and prevent more from appearing.
 Here's how.

 Before we get started on how to treat a hot spot, we need to first know how to recognize one!
 In short, hot spots are angry looking sores.
 They are characterized as being red, hairless, inflamed areas of skin that are warm to the touch and very painful and itchy for your dog.
 They're fairly easy to spot as most often the area exudes pus and can be foul smelling.
 You'll probably notice your dog obsessively itching, licking and biting at the area.